Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

                          |-- my-lib-name.es.js              # Javascript ES module bundle, it is referenced in "module" and in package.json
                          |-- my-lib-name-style.css          # CSS bundle, it is referenced in "style" in package.json
                     |-- types/                              # TypeScript declarations
                         |--index.d.ts                       # Typescript declarations for the entrypoint, it is referenced in "types" in package.json
                         |-- subfolder/
-                            |-- my-other-source.d.ts # Other source files also generate Typescript declarations.
-They are not used.
+                            |-- my-other-source.d.ts
                     |-- po/                                 # Localization strings
                          |-- fr_FR.po                       # Localized strings for French
                     |-- src/                                # The lib source-code